 Under Maryland law, a crime is a felony if either:

 - The crime has historically been a felony under the common law (this includes murder, manslaughter, robbery, rape, burglary, larceny, arson, sodomy and mayhem); OR

 - The statute defining the crime says that the crime is a felony.

-Under Maryland law, if a crime is not a felony, it is a misdemeanor.
+If a crime is not a felony, then it is a misdemeanor.